tonioni/WinUAE/cputest/readme.txt

 68010+:

 - MOVEC: Most control registers tested: Write all ones, write all zeros, read it back, restore original value.
 68040+ TC/TT registers enable bit is always zero.
-- RTE: long frames with undefined fields are skipped.
-Basic frame types 0 and 2 are verified, also unsupported frame types are tested, error is reported if CPU does not generate frame exception.
+- RTE: address/bus error undefined fields are skipped.
+Basic frame types 0, 2 and 8 are verified, also unsupported frame types are tested, error is reported if CPU does not generate frame exception.
 - 68020+ undefined addressing mode bit combinations are not tested.

 All models: